 Get paid to train

-While at the RNZPC you'll enjoy a salary of $524 per week (after tax), for the 18 weeks of your course.
+While at the RNZPC you'll enjoy a salary of $1,372 per fortnight gross, for the 18 weeks of your course.
+Your take home pay will depend on your tax code and other fees that may be deducted.

 TV show - watch new recruits going through college